 Instructions

-- Trim off the base of maitake mushrooms and separate them into smaller or individual pieces.
-Put the pieces and starch into a plastic bag, twist the bag shut, and shake it to coat them.
+- Trim off the base of the maitake mushrooms and separate them into smaller or individual pieces.
+Put the pieces and starch into a plastic bag, twist the top closed, and shake to coat evenly.

 - Serve on a plate with lemon and parsley to taste.